-Pei Ren, Xiuquan Qiao, Yakun Huang, Ling Liu, Fellow, IEEE, Calton Pu, Fellow, IEEE, Schahram Dustdar, Fellow, IEEE, and Junliang Chen
+Pei Ren[®], Xiuquan Qiao[®], Yakun Huang[®], Ling Liu[®], Fellow, IEEE, Calton Pu[®], Fellow, IEEE, Schahram Dustdar[®], Fellow, IEEE, and Junliang Chen

 Abstract-Multi-user mobile Augmented Reality (AR) has been successfully used in various fields as a novel visual interaction technology.
 But current mainstream wearable device-based and app-based solutions are still facing cross-platform, real-time communication, and intensive computing requirements.
 Mobile Web technology is envisioned to be a promising supporting technology for cross-platform application of mobile AR especially in 5G networks, which provide pervasive communication and computing resources thereby forming a formidable framework for the practical application of multi-user mobile Web AR.
 However, the problem of how to use these new techniques properly to achieve efficient communication and computing collaboration is obviously paramount in order for multi-user mobile Web AR to be realized in 5G networks.
 In this article, we propose the first edge-assisted multi-user collaborative framework for mobile Web AR in the 5G era.
-Firstly, we propose a heuristic mechanism BA-CPP for efficient communication to be achieved.
-Secondly, we introduce a motion-aware key frame selection mechanism called Mo-KFP to optimize the computational efficiency of the edge system, and simultaneously alleviate the initialization problem by collaborating with nearby mobile devices using the Device-to-Device (D2D) communication technique.
+First, we propose a heuristic mechanism BA-CPP for efficient communication planning, which allows multi-user interaction synchronization to be achieved.
+Second, we introduce a motion-aware key frame selection mechanism called Mo-KFP to optimize the computational efficiency of the edge system, and simultaneously alleviate the initialization problem by collaborating with nearby mobile devices using the Device-to-Device (D2D) communication technique.
 Experiments are conducted in a real-world 5G network, and the results demonstrate the superiority of our proposed collaborative framework.

-Index Terms-Edge Computing, Collaborative Computing, Mobile Computing, Web-based Augmented Reality, 5G Networks.
+Index Terms-Edge computing, collaborative computing, mobile computing, Web-based augmented reality, 5G networks